thoughtleadersandindustry/Industries-Of-Interest/Human Resources/Images/README.md

-# Images – Marketing
+# Images – Human Resources

-This subfolder contains visual assets related to marketing campaigns, branding, and promotional content.
-These images may include creative designs, campaign graphics, social media visuals, and other marketing-related media.
+This subfolder contains images related to Human Resources (HR) topics, initiatives, and materials.
+These images can be used to support HR communications, training programs, policy documents, and company culture initiatives.

 ## Purpose

 The goal of this subfolder is to:
-- Store and organize marketing-related imagery in one location.
+- Store and organize HR-related visual assets in one location.
-- Provide visual references for campaigns, projects, and branding work.
+- Provide visual support for HR presentations, infographics, and written content.
-- Support written content such as blogs, case studies, and strategy documents.
+- Showcase workplace culture, events, and HR initiatives.
-- Showcase creative approaches and design styles used in marketing efforts.
+- Create a visual archive for internal and external HR-related communications.

 ## Possible Contents

-- **Campaign Graphics** – Ads, banners, and promotional visuals.
+- **Workplace Culture Photos** – Images of company events, employee engagement activities, and team building.
-- **Brand Assets** – Logos, style guides, and brand imagery.
+- **Training & Onboarding Visuals** – Graphics or photos used in orientation and skills training.
-- **Social Media Creatives** – Post designs, stories, and carousel images.
+- **Policy & Compliance Graphics** – Visual aids for explaining workplace rules or safety protocols.
-- **Infographics** – Data visualizations and educational graphics.
+- **Recruitment Materials** – Images used in hiring campaigns and job postings.
-- **Event Marketing** – Posters, flyers, and display visuals.
+- **HR Campaign Visuals** – Photos or designs for employee wellness, benefits awareness, or diversity programs.

 ## File Naming Guidelines